ncarter17/ncarter17.github.io/README.md

    3D modeling is important for calculating reserves, mine planning and development, and for providing information for future land acquisitions.
 In application this might not be the most in-depth model.
 In my position, while running a drilling campaign being able to create a rough model from the information, we are getting in real time would help with decision making on which boreholes to drill when budgets are tight.

+###### Digital Revolution in Geologic Mapping:

+   Whitmeyer, Steven J., et al. The Digital Revolution in Geologic Mapping - Researchgate. https://www.researchgate.net/profile/Declan-De-Paor/publication/250948952_The_digital_revolution_in_geologic_mapping/links/585a7d8f08ae64cb3d4abe10/The-digital-revolution-in-geologic-mapping.pdf.

+   The author provides a background of geologic mapping before going into the new technological advancements.
+The geologic mapping of the past took many hours in the field, followed by many hours creating a nice-looking map.
+The first advancements were cheaper and smaller computer systems, GPS units, and other resources.
+The author is focused on the implementation of digital mapping in the field.
+Digital mapping can be done at different price points, from a few hundred to a few thousand dollars.
+ArcGIS provides the ability to create 3D renderings.
+ArcGIS provides great results but can come with complications for novice users.
+Another option to create maps is Google Earth.
+Google Earth is great for providing two dimensional views.
+Google Earth can be used to create 3D maps using techniques to create overlays that can be placed over the 3D terrain.
+To create 3D models, another Google tool must be used known as SketchUp and imported into Google Earth.

+   The implementation of mapping via tablets can create a better workflow with less errors.
+Being able to apply GPS data to locations provides accurate information.
+The use of ArcGIS in the field would be beneficial to provide rock face mapping in the field with accurate locations.
+This would allow for small scale geologic structures to be mapped accurate.
+This would be helpful for preventing hazards in mining or day to day operation.